wmelvin/backup-rotation/README.md

 I did settle on a scheme to use, and copied the rotation plan from the main output file (`bakrot-*-1.csv`) to a spreadsheet where I track the actual backups (the script was originally named "bakrot.py" - short for "backup rotation").

 My initial plan was to rotate a set of external hard drives at a *weekly* backup interval, and keep a given number of backups at different (increasingly longer) retention intervals.
 In practice, I have not always done the backups weekly.
 That renders the *dates* in the output obsolete beyond the initial assessment of the scheme.
-The important output is the rotation plan, which needs to be followed regardless of the schedule.
-The schedule has to be flexible to accomodate *reality*.
+The important output is the *rotation plan*, which may be followed regardless of the original schedule.